 With this playbook we can work to resolve the incident and worry less about logistics as they are all arranged for the team before we start.
 It’s important to note playbooks must be kept up to date and should not be accepted as ready for granted.

-Get started with Incident Management Playbooks in Mattermost
+Get started with Incident Collaboration Playbooks in Mattermost

-Try setting up your Incident Management Playbook in Mattermost today!
-It’s likely you already have playbooks in some form, so give the Incident Management playbook creator from Mattermost a spin and see how you can make incident response better for all the first responders in your organization.
+Try setting up your Incident Collaboration Playbook in Mattermost today!
+It’s likely you already have playbooks in some form, so give the Incident Collaboration playbook creator from Mattermost a spin and see how you can make incident response better for all the first responders in your organization.